 D - Dreich

-This famous Scottish word which started off life in 1420, where it was used to mean something was slow or tedious.
-Fast forward a few (hundred) years and it’s now a very popular Scottish word used to mean dreary or unpleasant weather.
+This famous Scottish word, which originated in 1420, originally meant something that was slow or tedious.
+Fast forward a few (hundred) years, and it is now an extremely popular Scottish word meaning dreary or unpleasant weather.

 E - Edinburgh

-This grand city is the capital of Scotland and just about the right blend of old and new.
+This grand city is the capital of Scotland and, for many, has the right blend of old and new.

-From the Royal Mile and the Palace of Holyroodhouse to the iconic Edinburgh Castle to the modern shopping areas with cafes and bars, there’s something for everyone when it comes to Edinburgh.
+From the Royal Mile, the Palace of Holyroodhouse and iconic Edinburgh Castle to the modern shopping areas with cafes and bars, there is something for everyone on a visit to Edinburgh.

 F - Forth Bridge

-We’ll let the numbers do the talking here: it’s 2467m long and the highest point is a whopping 137m above the foundations.
-Created using 53,000 tonnes of steel, 6.5 million rivets and 240,000 litres of paint, it is now used as a crossing by 200 trains every day and 3 million passengers a year.
-Amazing!
-The three Forth Bridges shown crossing the Forth on a bright day with blue sky
+We’ll let the numbers do the talking here: it’s 2467m long, and the highest point is a whopping 137m above the foundations.
+Created using 53,000 tonnes of steel, 6.5 million rivets and 240,000 litres of paint, the bridge is crossed by 200 trains every day and 3 million passengers a year.

 G - Glen Coe